Exploratory BFS Depths for Zaremba Generators

 Comparison with Known Results

 Helfgott’s growth theorem (Helfgott, 2008) implies that generating sets of produce Cayley graphs with diameter , but without explicit constants.
 Bourgain-Gamburd (Bourgain-Gamburd, 2008) proved that random generators give spectral gaps bounded away from zero, yielding diameter.
-Our computation provides, to our knowledge, the first explicit numerical data for the Zaremba generators specifically, with the constant approaching .
+Because the current Zaremba-generator kernel mixes determinant generators with an group-size target, these runs should be treated as exploratory numerical data for the generator dynamics, not certified Cayley diameters.

 Data